ISSUIUC/ISS-PCB/CONTRIBUTING.md

   - **Schematics:** Symbol Editor --> Preferences --> Manage Symbol Libraries --> Project Specific Libraries
   - **Footprints:** Footprint Editor --> Preferences --> Manage Footprint Libraries --> Project Specific Libraries
   - **3D Models:** Footprint Editor --> Open Footprint --> File --> Footprint Properties --> 3D Models

 - ### **Setting the Path**

-  - `${KIPRJMOD}/../../` copy this and replace everything before `lib` in the path for the library file
+  - `${KIPRJMOD}/../../../` copy this and replace everything before `lib` in the path for the library file
     - ${KIPRJMOD} tells KiCad to look in the same folder as the project file
-    - /../../ tells KiCad to jump back two folder levels (project --> boards --> root)
+    - /../../../ tells KiCad to jump back three folder levels (TARS-MK4-FCB --> TARS-Mk4 --> boards --> root)
     - KiCad will then search for the `lib` folder and the rest of the file path as normal
-  - This is the same method for all three component file types
+  - This is the same method for all three component file types!
+  - Replace all \ with / in file paths
-  - Careful!
-Depending on where your project is located you may need a different amoumt of `/../` in the file path
+  - **Careful!
+Depending on where your project is located you may need a different amoumt of `/../` in the file path**

 Below is a good example with a relative path and a bad example with a user specific path.
 The steps to import a library are also shown.
 Navigating to this window by following the "Accessing Settings" section.